Pros and cons of buying a home with less than a 20% deposit

 • LMI or LDP costs: When you borrow more than 80% of the property's value, lenders typically require you to pay LMI or an LDP.
 These expenses are designed to protect the lender in case you default on the loan.
 Both LMI and an LDP can add a significant upfront cost to your mortgage.

 • Higher interest rates: In some cases, lenders charge higher interest rates for loans with smaller deposits.
-This is because they perceive these loans as riskier due to the higher loan-to-value ratio (LVR), so a higher interest rate is another way they’re able to offset the additional risk.
+This is because they perceive these loans as riskier due to the higher loan to value ratio (LVR), so a higher interest rate is another way they’re able to offset the additional risk.

 • Bigger loan repayments: With a smaller deposit, you'll need to borrow a larger amount, resulting in higher monthly mortgage repayments.
 This can strain your budget and limit your ability to save or invest in other areas.